Dominique Janssen: International career

 Janssen played for the first time for a Junior selection of Royal Dutch Football Association on 17 March 2010 at the friendly match of U-15 national team against England.
 In 2012, she was captain of the Dutch U-17 team in the qualifying matches for the 2012 UEFA Women's Under-17 Championship and also led the team, as captain, in qualifying for the 2013 UEFA Women's Under-19 Championship.
 In 2014, she succeeded with her team to qualify for the final round the 2014 UEFA Women's Under-19 Championship in Norway, where Netherlands won the title for the first time with 1–0 victory against Spain.
 Janssen played all five matches in the tournament.

 In 2014, she was called for the senior team for the first time, taking part in the Netherlands squad for the 2014 Cyprus Cup.
-On 5 March 2014 she made her debut, when she came off the bench in the 65th minute at 2–2 against Australia.
+On 5 March 2014, she made her debut, coming off the bench in the 65th minute at 2–2 against Australia.
+Janssen was then a part of the Dutch team that reached the 2015 World Cup Round of 16.

+Dominique was a member of the Netherlands team that won Euro 2017 on home soil.
+Capturing the support of the entire nation, Sarina Wiegman's side beat Sweden and England in the quarter-finals and semi-finals respectively without conceding a goal in order to reach the final against Denmark.

-Janssen was also part of the Dutch teams of the 2015 FIFA Women's World Cup and the winning team of the UEFA Women's Euro 2017.
-After the 2017 tournament the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.
+The Dutch won the final 4-2 to secure their very first UEFA Women's Championship title and Janssen featured in the historic match when she replaced Desiree van Lunteren in the 57th minute as a substitute for the Oranje.
+After winning the 2017 European Championships, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and they were made Knights of the Order of Orange-Nassau.